Connecting Fairfax City's Past and Present to Build a More Equitable and Inclusive Future

 Child of Lee Highway

-by Sharon E, over 2 years ago
+by Sharon E, almost 4 years ago

 My family moved to Northern Virginia from upstate New York when I was two years old.
 We lived in Falls Church (Fairfax County) and then Falls Church City.
 Both homes we lived in were a stone's throw from Lee Highway.
 Lee is a very common name, so I didn't think much about it when I was very young.
 As I got older and started learning about the Civil War in school, I realized the road was named after THAT Lee.
 And I wondered why.
 How could that be justified?
 After high school, I went to college in Connecticut.
 Though I...
 Continue reading